-NHSP Troop G has 18 Troopers dedicated to the MCEU full time.
-The remaining 12 certified Troopers conduct traffic enforcement 1% to 25% of their time when not assigned to other duties.
-Troop G has always required a Level I, II or III inspection be completed on any commercial motor vehicle where traffic enforcement action is taken.
+NHSP Troop G has an additional three Troopers dedicated to the MCEU full time for a total of 21.
+The remaining 26 certified Troopers conduct traffic enforcement 1% to 25% of their time when not assigned to other duties.
+Troop G has always required motor carrier certified Troopers conduct a Level I, II or III inspection on any commercial motor vehicle where traffic enforcement action is taken.
 This requirement assures that all violations are recorded in SafetyNet.